On near optimal colorable graphs: The class of ( , )-free graphs

 \subsection{Structure of ($3P_1+P_2, K_4-e$)-free graphs}

-Our main result in this section is the following. \begin{theorem} If $G$ is a ($3P_1+P_2, K_4-e$)-free graph, then either $G$ has a vertex with degree at most 6 or $G$ is a good graph with $\omega(G)\geq 4$. \end{theorem}
+Our main result in this subsection is the following. \begin{theorem} If $G$ is a ($3P_1+P_2, K_4-e$)-free graph, then $G$ has a vertex of degree at most 6 or $G$ is a good graph with $\omega(G)\geq 4$ or $G\in \cal C$. \end{theorem}

-The proof of \cref{main-thm} is based on a sequence of lemmas given below which depend on some special forbidden induced subgraphs that contain a $C_5$ or a $C_7$ (some of them are given in Figure~\ref{fig-F1234}), and it is given at the end of this section.
+The proof of \cref{main-thm} is based on a sequence of lemmas given below which depend on some special forbidden induced subgraphs that contain a $C_5$ or a $C_7$ (some of them are given in Figure~\ref{fig-F1234}), and it is given at the end of this subsection.
 We start with the following.